 - 1 Cup full fat Greek yoghurt

 Knead flour and Greek yogurt together until you have a well mixed dough.
 The general rule is the same weight of flour to yogurt (weight not volume).

 I normally just guess this part.
-I add two cups of flour to a bowl, then add yogurt until I get a nice, play dough kind of dough.
+As I have a big family, I double the recipe and use two cups of flour, then add 1 cup of yogurt until I get a nice, play dough kind of dough.

 Divide into 2 or 8 or 10 even balls (depends on the size pizza you want).
 Roll out with a rolling pin and …..
 STOP TIMER PLEASE …. your pizza bases are ready to go!!

 Any pizza topping you would normally have on a pizza, you can have on a pizza made with two ingredient dough.
 Here’s some you might like:

 I get a ton of questions about this recipe, so I have updated it by showing you what would happen if you used different kinds of flour to make up your two ingredient pizza dough.